For a scientist in the field: You

 |Bottom Total||A+C||B+D||The Total: A+B+C+D|

 "No special bumps" is called the Null Hypothesis, and even though it's Null it still tells us enough that we can use it to actually calculate the probability of a random event like your actual counts based on the Null Hypothesis being true.
 Two rows would certainly be "the same" (proportionately) if C:D = A:B; two columns would also be "the same" if A:C = B:D. They might be a little different, but you might get three heads out of four coin tosses, too.
-Statistically the Null Hypothesis is that both rows have close to the same proportions and any difference could be random.
+Statistically the Null Hypothesis is that the columns in both rows have close to the same proportions and any difference is small, potentially random.
 And calculating that random probability is called the Fisher Exact Test.

 Fisher used it for the Lady Tasting Tea.
 Sit back, it's story time!